 Holly A Laird gave the final talk of the D H Lawrence Society programme of lectures in 2020.
-She was speaking to a Zoom meeting from her home in Tulsa, Oklahoma.
+She was speaking to a Zoom meeting from Tulsa, Oklahoma.

 Professor Laird is Frances W O'Hornett Chair of Literature at the University of Tulsa.
 She is also Director of Women's and Gender Studies there.

 The subject of her warm and witty talk was the latest Journal of D H Lawrence Studies.
-The D H Lawrence Society produces this work annually, and Professor Laird was the guest editor of this edition.
+The D H Lawrence Society produces this work annually.
+Professor Laird was guest editor of this edition.

 The 2020 Journal responds to the publication of the final volume of the Cambridge Edition of Lawrence's poetry.
 Dr Christopher Pollnitz has edited The Poems: Volume 3, Uncollected Poems and Early Versions.

 Dr Pollnitz is Conjoint Senior Lecturer in the School of Humanities and Social Science (English and Writing) at the University of Newcastle, Australia.

 Leading international academics have contributed short essays to this year's Journal.
 They joined Society members on Zoom from, for example, France, Spain, Germany, the Netherlands and Italy.
 Dr Pollnitz also spoke to the meeting from his home in New South Wales.